 Frequently asked questions

-What is the difference between an FAI and a standard inspection report?
+What is the difference between an AS9102 FAI and a standard inspection report?

-A First Article Inspection (FAI) checks 100% of all notes, materials, and dimensions on the drawing for a small sample (usually 1-3 parts) to prove the process.
+An AS9102 First Article Inspection (FAI) requires 100% accountability.
+It uses three forms to document part accountability, product/material certifications (Form 2), and every single dimension, note, and GD&T callout on the drawing (Form 3).
 A standard report typically only records specific critical dimensions on a production sample.

 How do you inspect the internal bore of an actuator housing?